velojr/csc317-code-velojr/README.md

 # CSC 317 Course Project

+(code ended up not working but its all here)

 ## Purpose

 The purpose of this repository is to store all the code for your web application.
 This also includes the history of all commits made and who made them.
 Only code submitted on the master branch will be graded.